 For those who continue to not sleep, have anger issues emerge, or continue to have difficulty in focusing attention a debriefing may prevent Post Traumatic Stress.

 The Bottom line

 Your employee can feel comfortable and confident talking with Finding The Light about how a Critical Incident is affecting them.
 They know their concerns will be kept confidential.

 Encouraging your valuable employee to receive a Critical Incident Debriefing may save you the possibility of losing the services of that staff member and the flow-on effect to other staff.

-If you are considering critical incident debriefing in Bundaberg, call us now to discuss your organisation’s needs and how we can help you.
+If you are considering critical incident debriefing in Bundaberg or the Wide Bay Burnett, call us now to discuss your organisation’s needs and how we can help you.